Committee for the Liberation of the Peoples of Russia

-The Committee for the Liberation of the Peoples of Russia (Комитет освобождения народов России, Komitet osvobozhdeniya narodov Rossii, abbreviated as КОНР, KONR) was a committee composed of military and civilian Nazi collaborators from territories of the Soviet Union (most being Russians).
-It was founded by Nazi Germany on 14 November 1944, in Prague, Protectorate of Bohemia and Moravia (purposely chosen because it was a Slavic city that was still under Axis control).
+The Committee for the Liberation of the Peoples of Russia (Комитет освобождения народов России, Komitet osvobozhdeniya narodov Rossii, abbreviated as КОНР, KONR) was composed of military and civilian collaborators with Nazi Germany from territories of the Soviet Union, most of them being ethnic Russians, and was the political authority of the Russian anti-Soviet movement aligned with the Axis powers.
+It was founded by General Andrey Vlasov on 14 November 1944, in Prague, occupied Czechoslovakia, which was purposely chosen because it was a Slavic city that was still under Axis control.
+Vlasov had received the permission to establish the committee from Reichsführer-SS Heinrich Himmler.

-Stated goals

 The goals of the committee were embodied in a document known as the Prague Manifesto.
-The manifesto's fourteen points guaranteed the freedom of speech, press, religion, and assembly, as well as a right to self-determination of any ethnic group living in territories belonging to Russia.
-The Prague Manifesto did not contain any explicit anti-semitic or other racially inspired rhetoric, which caused a conflict with many Nazi propagandists.
+The manifesto's fourteen points guaranteed the freedom of speech, press, religion, and assembly, as well as a right to self-determination of any ethnic group living in territories belonging to Russia; based on the right to self-determination, the Vlasovites planned to dissolve the Soviet Union and create independent nation states, including a separatist Russian nation-state.
+Ideologically, the Vlasov movement was between the Russian nationalism of the NTS, as its ideologues surrounded Vlasov with the support of the Nazis, and the other POWs which held to more social democratic views; some of Vlasov's close associates like Milety Zykov, the main ideologue of his movement and the Russian Liberation Army, described themselves as Marxists.
+The Prague Manifesto supported a social system based on private agriculture and disbandment of the collective farms while keeping the industry nationalized; the Vlasovites opposed their program both to Stalinism and capitalism.
+The Prague Manifesto did not contain any explicit anti-semitic or other racially inspired rhetoric, which caused a conflict with the Nazis (see below).
 However, criticism aimed at the Western Allies (specifically US and UK) was included in the manifesto's preamble.
-The chairman of the committee was General Andrey Vlasov, who also commanded the Russian Liberation Army.
-The committee was viewed as the political arm of the Russian Liberation Army, although it also united several Ukrainian and other ethnic forces that were anti-Soviet.